mbeaudor/New_website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD in land - atmospheric chemistry interactions
+role: PhD in land-atmospheric chemistry interactions

 # Organizations/Affiliations to show in About widget
 organizations: